Edgar Chahine: Biography

 Edgar Chahine was born in Vienna but moved to Constantinople at a very young age.
 There he began his studies under the financial support of his father who was the director of the Ottoman Bank.
 His artistic abilities were soon noticed by his professor, Melkon Tiratzuyan, who advised him to pursue his studies in Italy in order to participate in a more active artistic environment.
-He then moved to Venice, where he attended the prestigious Armenian Lyceum Moorat Raphael.
+He then moved to Venice, where he attended the prestigious Armenian Moorat-Raphael College.
 He studied under Antonio Ermolao Paoletti at the renowned Academia di Belle Arti.
 After gaining much experience in Italy, he then moved to Paris in 1895.
 He enrolled at the Académie Julian, and had successful exhibitions at the Society of French Artists.
-His first painting which was exhibited at the Paris Salon “Société des artistes français ” in 1896, was a portrait of a beggar.
-He continued to have exhibitions from 1896 to 1899.
+His first painting to be exhibited at the Paris Salon“Société des artistes français ” was a portrait of a beggar.
+It was displayed in 1896.
+Chahine continued to have exhibitions at the Salon until 1899.
 In these exhibitions, Chahine included his art series called "Lamentable Life" which features the tables of poor people.
 In 1900, his prints earned him a gold medal at the Universal Exhibition in Paris.
 In 1903, he won another gold medal at the Venice Biennale.
-Chahine often turned to Armenian themes and in 1926 was a founding member of “Ani”, the Union of French-Armenian Artists of Paris.
 He became a naturalized French citizen in 1925 and was awarded the Légion d'Honneur in 1932.
-Many of Chahine's prints were lost in a fire in his atelier in 1926, and many more were destroyed in a flood in 1942.
+In 1926, many of Chahine's prints were destroyed in a fire.
+A flood in 1942 destroyed many more.

 Legacy

-In 1928 a museum in Crouttes–Vimoutiers in the Orne region of France was named after him, Musée Chahine.
+In 1928 a museum in Crouttes–Vimoutiers, the Musée Chahine, was named after him.